gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 So, for example, a query like `$("div")` only returns `div` elements, and we want to make that part of its return type.

-We clearly need a generic type to represent this, but there are several ways to define it.
+We need a generic type to represent this, but there are a few ways to define it.
 Let’s start by looking at an example *without* type-level maps.
 ### Using HTMLElement
 One way is to use the `HTMLElement` interface, which all HTML element types extend: